 Jump to:

-When I cook, I often use cups and spoons as measurements.
-However, for this Japanese cheesecake recipe, I absolutely insist on using the metric equivalent.
+When I bake, I often use cups and spoons as measurements.
+However, for this Japanese cheesecake recipe, I insist on using the metric equivalent.

-The recipe does look intimidating, but if you follow the grammage, and prep everything (and I mean everything), it comes together in a mere 15 minutes.
-The rest of the magic the oven does.
+The recipe looks intimidating, but if you follow the instructions and measure out all the ingredients, it comes together easily.
+The rest of the magic is in the oven!

 - In a double boiler, melt cream cheese, butter, and milk.
 Keep whisking constantly till everything is combined, and you have a smooth, homogeneous mixture.

-- Take off the heat, let the mixture cool a tad, then add just the egg yolks with vanilla extract.
+- Take off the heat, let the mixture cool for about 10 minutes, then add the egg yolks with vanilla extract.
 Whisk it.
 (Cooling is important, else the yolks will get scrambled.)

 - Sift in flour and cornstarch and whisk again.